-Recommendation 8.1 Recommendation 8.1 The board should establish a remuneration committee which has at least three members, a majority of whom are independent directors and is chaired by an independent director.
+Recommendation 8.1 The board should establish a remuneration committee which has at least three members, a majority of whom are independent directors and is chaired by an independent director.
 Does not yet comply due to the size of the Company The entire board undertakes the functions normally delegated to a Remuneration Committee.
 If the entity does not have a remuneration committee, the entity should disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
 The Board has adopted a Remuneration Committee Charter.
-However, the Company is not of a size that justifies having a separate Remuneration Committee so matters typically considered by such a committee ar dealt with by the full Board.
+However, the Company is not of a size that justifies having a separate Remuneration Committee so matters typically considered by such a committee are dealt with by the full Board.
 The Board has reviewed, through independent sources, the level and composition of remuneration for Directors and senior executives to ensure that such remuneration is appropriate and not excessive.
 Recommendation 8.2 The entity should separately disclose its policies and practices regarding the remuneration of non-executive directors and the remuneration of executive directors and other senior executives.
 Complies.
-The Company distinguishes the structure of Non-executive Directors' remuneration from Executive Directors and senior executives.
+The Company distinguishes the structure of Nonexecutive Directors' remuneration from Executive Directors and senior executives.
 Details of the policies and practices regarding remuneration are set out in the Company's annual report.
-The Remuneration Committee Charter is disclosed on the company's annual report. the Company's website.
+The Remuneration Committee Charter is disclosed on the Company's website.
 Recommendation 8.3 If the entity has an equity-based remuneration scheme it should have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and disclose that policy or a summary of it.
 Complies.
-The Company's Share Trading Policy prohibits executive staff from undertaking hedging or other strategies that could limit the economic risk associated with Company Securities issued under an equity based remuneration scheme.
-The Share Trading Policy can be viewed on the Company's website
+The Company's Share Trading Policy prohibits executive staff from undertaking hedging or other strategies that could limit the economic risk associated with Company Securities issued under an equity-based remuneration scheme.
+The Share Trading Policy can be viewed on the Company's website PRINCIPLE 9: ADDITIONAL RECOMMENDATIONS THAT APPLY ONLY IN CERTAIN CASES Paraman dation 0.5 Recommendation 9.1 A listed entity with a director who does not speak the language in which board or security holder meetings are held or key corporate documents are written should disclose the processes it has in place to ensure the director understands and can contribute to the discussions at those meetings and understands and can discharge their obligations in relation to those documents.
+We do not have a director in this position and therefore this recommendation is not applicable.